elenamene/bout-time/README.md

 * Improved layout with the use of stack views.

 * Created a .plist to store the TV series.
 Each TV series is a dictionary with title, year and URL.

+* Extracted Timer and Audio form the view controller, modelled each in a separate object